CPScript/x64DriverCleaner/README.md

 - Should only be used in controlled environments
 - Intended for research and educational purposes only

+## Installation

+1. Compile the driver using Windows Driver Kit (WDK)
+2. Sign the driver or enable test signing mode
+3. Install using `sc create` or driver loading utilities
+4. Configure target drivers in the source code before compilation

 ## Configuration

 Modify the target driver list in `main.c`: